enaprasnikova/rsschool-cv/cv.md

 ---

 # About me
 One of my main values is freedom and growth.
-Therefore, I decided to develop in the IT field,
+Therefore, I decided to develop in the IT field, which makes it possible to work
-which makes it possible to work from anywhere in the world and constantly learn something new.
+from anywhere in the world and constantly learn something new.
-My choice was the profession of a frontend developer,as I like to interact with the client side of a web application and see the result of my work.
+My choice was the profession of a frontend developer,
+as I like to interact with the client side of a web application and see the result of my work.
 My goal is to find a dream job and become a specialist in this field.
-I consider organization and the ability to learn to be my strengths,
-which will help me achieve what I want.
+I consider organization and the ability to learn to be my strengths, which will help me achieve what I want.
 ---

 ## Skills